General guidance - Innovate UK

 Application form

-• if your application does not meet the competition eligibility criteria or scope
+• that you meet the competition eligibility criteria and scope

-If you are submitting a new application and are unsuccessful, you can only resubmit an updated application into one future competition that allows you to resubmit.
+If you are submitting a new application and are unsuccessful, you can only resubmit an updated application if the specific competition allows you to.

 You can improve your application based on the assessors’ feedback and the scope of the competition.
 Addressing assessor feedback in a previously submitted application does not guarantee a higher score.